odrevet/matrix-to-graph/README.md

 the matrix can be given as an argument, `mtograph(m)`, if no arguments are provided, mtograph start by displaying an open dialog to select a matrix.
 We will select the previously created matrix `m`.

-The graph should be displayed, summits are dsplayed in a diagonal.

-Using the cursor menu (F4) the summits can be re-organized by placing the cursor above a summit and pushing enter, then move the cursor to the desired location and pushing enter again.
+Using the cursor menu (F4) the nodes can be re-organized by placing the cursor above a node and pushing enter, then move the cursor to the desired location and pushing enter again.

-Order the summits so the graph is readable.

 ## Menu